-- Wear a helmet and remember that pedestrians have the right of way.
+- Remember that pedestrians have the right of way.

 - Bicyclists have the same rights and responsibilities as motor vehicles.
 Obey traffic rules and signs.